Humberston Fitties: 1980s

 In 1980, the Cleethorpes Council of Churches provided holidays in the Humberston Fitties for Vietnamese refugees who had arrived in England in late 1979.
-In the same year a new Humberston Lifeguard Pavilion was opened.
+A Humberston Lifeguard Pavilion was also opened.

 In 1982, to reduce erosion from pedestrians, fencing and special grasses were added along a 760-metre stretch of the dunes.

-In 1986, Lord Delfont's "First Leisure Corporation", who already owned Blackpool Tower, was in discussion with Cleethorpes Borough Council to buy the Humberston Fitties for £6 million.
+In 1986, Lord Delfont's "First Leisure Corporation", that owned Blackpool Tower, was in discussion with Cleethorpes Borough Council to buy the Humberston Fitties for £6 million.
 The proposal was met by protests from chalet owners, with one issue being that the council hadn't offered them first refusal to buy their properties freehold.
 Negotiations ceased in March 1987 and the council retained ownership of the Fitties.
 In August 1987, Cleethorpes Borough Council announced plans to make the Humberston Fitties "Europe’s most up-to-date caravan park" for 1,200 caravans with cable TV, computer and telephone lines for every unit.
 In December 1989, Whitegate Leisure made a proposal to “transform Humberston Fitties into an up-market holiday village for the 1990s” to be renamed "South Beach Holiday Village".
 The plans included supermarkets, fast food outlets, a cabaret room, nightclub and fitness centre.
 The plans were rejected in 1991.